astropy/astroquery/CONTRIBUTING.rst

 The astropy ecosystem tools should be used whenever possible.
-For example, `astropy.table` should be used for table handling, `astropy.io.ascii` for ascii-table parsing, and `astropy.units` for unit and quantity handling.
+For example, `astropy.table` should be used for table handling, or `astropy.units` for unit and quantity handling.